-Sexy, Strange & Surprising Ways to Reduce Stress
+Sexy, Strange & Satisfying Ways to Reduce Stress

 Women & The Effects of Stress

 It’s no secret that women experience anxiety more than men do, but did you know that studies show that more women are also reporting a rise in their stress levels?
-With the holidays upon us, chances are that between managing the minutia of daily life and preparing for the onslaught of family, friends, and holiday expectations—you too are struggling with a little extra tension.
+Fortunately there are a wide array of fun–dare we say–sexy ways to reduce stress.

 6 Ways To Reduce Stress

-The following tactics and tips are simple ways you can lower your stress level and the effect it has on your daily life.
+The following tactics and tips are erotic, wacky and super fun ways you can reduce your stress level and the effect it has on your daily life.

 Let’s start with the best news: regular, good sex lowers stress levels and improves cardiovascular health in women.
 In fact, a national study published in the National Center of Biotechnology Information suggests that a healthy sex life can protect your cardiovascular health.
 The conclusion states, “We find that for women, partnered sex of good quality seems to promote